The Hotel of Tomorrow® Project - Five Big Ideas and the Trends That Drove Them

 About The Gettys Group

 The Gettys Group is a family of hospitality-focused companies dedicated to creating the inspired moments that stay with guests and the defined details that enrich brand.
-For more than 30 years, they've guided developers, operators and brands in the creation of meaningful and rewarding hospitality experiences around the world.
-Whether they're designing interiors for all tiers of the chain scale, directing program management for new developments, launching exciting brands or demystifying the procurement process - they elevate and transform, make things easy and create value.
-For more information please visit gettys.com.
+For more than 30 years, they have guided developers, operators, and brands in the creation of meaningful and rewarding hospitality experiences around the world.
+Whether they are designing interiors for all tiers of the chain scale, directing program management for new developments, launching exciting brands or demystifying the procurement process – they elevate and transform, make things easy and create value.
+For more information, please visit gettys.com.